Met commander Ali Dizaei 'threatened' by web designer

 Mr Dizaei said Waad al-Baghdadi, who had designed a website for him, swore at him through an open car window and "frightened" his wife.

 Mr Dizaei denies all the charges.

 The court heard the row in July 2008 followed a dispute between the pair about the contents of the website, which had gone live without Mr Dizaei's agreement.

 Mr Dizaei said it contained spelling mistakes, out of date information, a Metropolitan Police logo that had not been authorised for use and a wedding picture which he had asked to be removed.

 He was also unhappy that his personal email address had been publicised on the site.

-He told the court: "I get a lot of hate mail."'Torrent of abuse'
+He told the court: "I get a lot of hate mail."

 The jury heard that after Mr Dizaei told Mr al-Baghdadi he "wasn't interested" in him working on the website anymore Mr al-Baghdadi sent him "unpleasant" messages, to which he did not respond.

 Their next encounter came outside a Persian restaurant in west London, as Mr Dizaei and his wife were preparing to drive away after a meal.